How to Conduct an Effective Annual Review

 An Annual Review creates the time and dedicated space to examine the past and craft our future, enabling more presence in the rest of life.

 If you’ve conducted an Annual Review, you understand just how powerful this process can be.
-An Annual Review allows you to examine the highs and lows of the last year, extract the lessons, and move forward into the new year with confidence in where you are heading and clarity on how you’re going to get there.
+An Annual Review allows you to examine the highs and lows of the last year, extract the lessons, and move forward into the new year, confident of where you’re heading and how to get there.

 Why New Year’s Resolutions Don’t Work